kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/probes.md

 title: Health Checking Probes
 ---

 Kubernetes Liveness and Readiness probes are useful for checking the health of pods.
-Readiness probes determine if a pod is ready to receive traffic, and Liveness probes signals if a pod's containers should be restarted.
+Readiness probes determine if a pod is ready to receive traffic, and Liveness probes signal if a pod's containers should be restarted.

-Both liveness and readiness probes support a variety of action types to determine if something is healhty:
+Both liveness and readiness probes support a variety of action types to determine if a pod is healthy:

 - HTTP: Healthy means a request to some specified HTTP endpoint returned a response between 200 to 399
-- Command: - Healhty means a command executed successfully (return code 0)
+- Command: - Healthy means a command executed successfully (return code 0)
 - TCP: Healthy means a specific TCP socket was successfully opened

 ## Liveness Probe Example

-Let's go through an example of a liveness probe implemented via a command
+Let's go through an example of a liveness probe implemented via a command.

 - Create a new application
-- Create a new component, with `busybox` as image
+- Create a new component, with `busybox` as the image
 - Add the command `/bin/sh -c 'touch /tmp/healthy; sleep 10000'`

 This creates a file upon startup, in this case representing the health of our Component.